AudebertAdrien/cloud-1/README.md

 # Cloud-1 ☁️

-Automated deployment of a secure WordPress infrastructure on a remote cloud server (GCP/AWS) using Ansible and Docker.
+Automated deployment of a secure WordPress infrastructure on a remote cloud server (GCP) using Ansible and Docker.

 The deployment follows the "Inception" architecture: